 GOVERNOR HUNT HOUSE

 The Governor Hunt House was built by Jonathan Hunt (1738-1823), who served as lieutenant governor of Vermont from 1794 to 1796 under the state’s first governor, Thomas Chittenden.
 (Jonathan Hunt was never actually governor, despite the name acquired by the house.)
 Born in Northfield, Mass., Hunt inherited extensive acreage in the area of what is now Vernon.
+(See Jonathan Hunt)

-The GHH was used by VYNPC as administrative office space during and after the construction of the nuclear plant, using the fireplaces for warmth as there was no other heating system in place.
+Stol died at the Brattleboro hospital in 1967.
+The house was then acquired from her estate in 1968 by the Vermont Yankee Nuclear Power Corporation as part of land acquisition for the Vermont Yankee Nuclear Power Plant.
+The house was used by Vermont Yankee as administrative office space during and after the construction of the nuclear plant, using the fireplaces for warmth as there was no other heating system in place.
+(See Coming Full Circle)

 Finally, in 2020, the owner of Vermont Yankee, NorthStar, which is decommissioning the plan, donated the Governor Hunt House to the Friends of Vernon Center, a non-profit group, which is working to develop it into a community center for the town of Vernon.